 The auditor shall include in the audit a "Statement of Enrollment."
 The enrollment for public school placements is to be calculated for each public school district.
 The enrollment for private placements whether paying tuition or funded by the private school, serviced in classes with public school placements are to be calculated and entered on the schedule after the total for public school placements.
 The districts making up the Total Public School Students are either New Jersey public schools or placements made by a New Jersey state agency such as the Department of Human Services.
-Audits that include districts other than New Jersey public school students will result in an error in the calculation of the Certified Actual Cost Per Student and a notification of audit non-compliance.
+Audits that include districts other than New Jersey public schools and New Jersey state agencies, such as an out-of-state public school in the Total Public School Students will result in an error in the calculation of the Certified Actual Cost Per Student and a notification of audit non-compliance.
 Enrollments are necessary to determine tuition rates and billing adjustments.